 Author's note: This article was written prior to the start of the 2009-2011 eclipse.
 Epsilon Aurigae was the focus of the AAVSO's Citizen Sky project.
-Please visit the Citizen Sky web site and get updated and expanded information about this exciting event.

 The end of the year is the prime observing season for one of the most enigmatic bright variables in our sky -- the mysterious eclipsing binary epsilon Aurigae.
 Now is an exciting time to familiarize yourself with this fascinating star, as we countdown to a rare eclipse starting in mid-2009.
 Although epsilon Aurigae has been a known binary for over a century, it isn't yet known what exactly is eclipsing what!
 The curious light curves of the eclipses have been studied in detail, but they're so infrequent that new knowledge is slow in coming -- with a period of 27.12 years, only three or four occur each century.
 Although binary star modelers have an idea of what this system is, astronomers are hopeful that a full understanding of this system will come after the end of the next eclipse.
 It's been a long wait since the last one, and the field of astronomy has come a long way since the 1982-1984 eclipse.
 Astronomers around the world will be turning telescopes working at nearly all wavelengths of light to study this curious star system over the next several years.
 All observations, including visual estimates and all forms of instrumental photometry, are needed, and we hope you'll be among the observers contributing data during that time.
 It will take a lot of data (yours included!) to remove the cloud of mystery around epsilon Aurigae.